-How profitable a bank is has an effect on its safety and soundness.
-Earnings can be retained by the bank, giving a boost to its capital buffer, or be used to address problematic loans, potentially making the bank more resilient in times of trouble.
-Obviously, banks that are losing money are less able to do those things.
+How profitable a bank is affects its safety and soundness.
+Earnings can be retained by the bank, giving a boost to its capital buffer, or be used to address problematic loans, likely making the bank better prepared to withstand economic shocks.
+Conversely, losses take away from a bank's ability to do those things.

-On Bankrate's earnings test, Capital One Bank (USA), National Association scored 24 out of a possible 30, beating out the national average of 16.52.
+On Bankrate's test of earnings, Capital One, N.A. scored 24 out of a possible 30, above the national average of 20.00.

-One important way to measure a bank's earnings is return on equity, calculated by dividing net income (essentially profit) by total equity.
-Capital One Bank (USA), National Association's most recent annualized quarterly return on equity was 14.52 percent, above the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, essentially) by total equity, is one widely used measure of a bank's earnings.
+The most recent annualized quarterly return on equity for Capital One, N.A. was 14.52 percent, above the national average of 9.24 percent.

-The bank reported net income of $887.7 million on total equity of $12.56 billion for the twelve months ended June 30, 2017.
-The bank experienced an annualized return on average assets, or ROA, of 1.63 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+For the twelve months ended June 30, 2017, the bank earned net income of $887.7 million on total equity of $12.56 billion.
+The bank experienced an annualized return on average assets, or ROA, of 1.63 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.13 percent.